siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_4_using_api_helpers/M4_4_2_using_api_helper_explore.md

-# Exploring the NOMAD API Helpers
+# Using the API Helper in Exploring Data

 Let's consider [our first basic example](../M4_3_nomad_example1/M4_3_1_rest_api_nomad_example.md).
 Suppose we want to find `entry_id` entries that contain both Ti and O in their chemical formula, this time, using the NOMAD GUI.